-Underestimating the scale of the problem has hampered Labour's response ever since the prevalence of Labour Party antisemitism was erroneously described as some 'unhappy incidents' by Shami Chakrabarti in her 2016 report.
+Underestimating the scale of the problem has hampered Labour's response ever since the prevalence of Labour Party antisemitism was erroneously described as some 'unhappy incidents' by Shami Chakrabarti and David Feldman in their 2016 report.
 Chakrabarti was awarded a peerage by Jeremy Corbyn very soon after the report was published.
 A Home Affairs Select Committee enquiry into antisemitism in the UK described the report as 'ultimately compromised'.277